ekambaraml/openshift43-on-baremetal-upi/README.md

-# Deploying OpenShift 4.3 on a user provisioned baremetal infrastructure
+# Deploying OpenShift 4.3 on a user provisioned baremetal infrastructure on Air-gapped/Disconneted Environment